Could blueberry state Maine be a slice of Romney's presidential pie?

 While aides highlight efforts to expand the race into states once thought safe for Obama, like Minnesota, Pennsylvania and Wisconsin, Maine hasn't really been on the Romney campaign's radar so far.

-Romney himself owns a home in neighbouring New Hampshire, and his campaign is based in Boston, an hour's drive from the Maine border.
+Romney himself owns a home in neighboring New Hampshire, and his campaign is based in Boston, an hour's drive from the Maine border.
 But he hasn't visited the state since last winter.

 The election highlights the gulf between what residents call the "Two Maines" -- the relatively affluent southern coast and the rest of the state, where opportunities have dwindled amid cutbacks in logging, potato farming and fish canning.